glip-gg/xtreme-gamblefi/README.md

 `function endAndSettleGame(uint matchId, uint winner, bytes32 logHash)`

-Any user will be able to get the logHash and matchId of a match and use that to access raw logs of the match, and can verify that raw logs themselves match the provided logHash.
+Any user will be able to get the `logHash` and `matchId` of a match and use that to access raw logs of the match, and can verify that raw logs themselves match the provided `logHash`.

-With raw logs data available to anyone, anyone can also verify that the sequence of logs results in a particular outcome.
+Since raw logs data is available to anyone, anyone can also verify that the sequence of logs results in a particular outcome.
 (We are also building a tool to view and analyse raw logs and their integrity)

 ## Live Odds

-Game Managers can decide to have Live Odds in their games.
-E.g at start of game, when there are 12 initial players, odds of any 1 player winning is 12x, but after couple of mins, only 8 players remain in game, then odds should be 8x only.
+Game Managers can decide to have live odds in their games.
+E.g at start of game, when there are 12 initial players, odds of any player winning is 12x, but after couple of mins, only 8 players remain in game, then odds should be 8x.

 Game managers are responsible for providing a `multiplier signature` to the users when users place a bet.
 Multiplier signature is used to verify the provided multiplier for a particular ingame user is valid.